-Ankylosing spondylitis is a form of arthritis that primarily affects your spine.
-It causes severe inflammation of the vertebrae that might eventually lead to chronic pain and disability.
-In more advanced cases, the inflammation can cause new bone to form on the spine, which may lead to deformity.
+It causes inflammation of the spinal joints, which can lead to chronic pain and disability if left untreated.
+In very severe cases, the inflammation can cause new bone to form on the spine.
+This may lead to immobility.

 - early morning stiffness

 - loss of appetite

 Because ankylosing spondylitis involves inflammation, it can affect other parts of the body as well.
 If you have ankylosing spondylitis, you may also experience: